 How many times would you say that you have you eaten through your nose?
 How about the number of times you have taken a breath through your mouth?
 The goal here is to get your second answer as close to your first as possible.

 The nose warms, humidifies, and filters the air you breathe.
 The nasal cavity is also a warehouse for nitric oxide, a potent vasodilator that facilitates easier transfer of oxygen from the lungs into the blood.
 Evidence is also accumulating that inhaled nitric oxide plays a critical role in oxygenating the entire body.
-Lastly, the nose adds resistance to your breathing, which helps you slow down and reduce the volume of each breath.
+The nose is also extremely important for sleep, which is discussed in Principle 2.
+Lastly, the nose adds resistance to your breathing, which helps you naturally slow down and reduce the volume of each breath.